OmniLayer/spec/README.md

 1. Version 0.4.5.1 released 3 Mar 2014 (clarified Sell MSC for Bitcoins behavior)
 1. Version 0.4.5.2 released 31 Mar 2014 (clarified details of smart property creation)
 1. Version 0.4.5.3 released 3 Apr 2014 (corrected details of smart property administration)
+1. Version 0.4.5.4 released 10 Apr 2014 (corrected/clarified invalid Simple Sends)

 * Pre-github versions of this document (prior to version 0.3.5 / previously 1.2) can be found at https://sites.google.com/site/2ndbtcwpaper/

 # Master Protocol / Mastercoin Terminology

-* The term M.A.S.T.E.R. is an acronym for "Metadata Archival of Standard Transaction Embedding Records"
+* The term M.A.S.T.E.R. is an acronym for "Metadata Archive of Standard Transaction Embedding Records"
 * The term "Master Protocol" applies to the specification and the clients that implement its features.
 * The term "MSC Protocol" is used as the abbreviation for "Master Protocol".
 * The term "Mastercoins" applies to the digital tokens that access the features of the "Master Protocol" clients.